crate/crate-howtos/docs/going-into-production.rst

 ----------------------------

 By default, CrateDB sets the node name for you.
-You can override this by configuring a explicit node name using the `node.name`_ setting in your `configuration`_ file.
+You can override this by configuring an explicit node name using the `node.name`_ setting in your `configuration`_ file.

-Automatic nodes names are chosen from the `sys.summits`_ table.
-This is useful in development when the specifics of cluster architecture are less important.
-However, when going into production, you should give a logical name to each one of your nodes.
+CrateDB chooses automatic node names from the `sys.summits`_ table.
+This functionality is useful in development when the specifics of cluster architecture are less critical.
+However, when going into production, you should give each of your nodes a logical name.

 CrateDB supports `multiple types of node`_, determined by the ``node.master`` and ``node.data`` settings.
 You can use this to name your nodes according to